Strategic Project-Portfolio Management and Organizational Change

 DescriptionTopics: Benefits Realization | Portfolio Management | Strategic Planning and Implementation

 Project-portfolio management is a critical topic in today's ever-changing business environment.
 Once an organization defines strategic goals and objectives, determining the optimal mix of initiatives to fund and resource can be a difficult process.
 The key challenge is to select the potential projects or programs that bring the most value: some transformative, some growth-oriented, some compliance and others non-discretionary.

-This 3-day course begins with a discussion of Organizational Project Management (OPM) and how mature organizations create vision & mission statements linked to strategies, goals & objectives.
-The class goes on to review change life cycles, and will walk through a change readiness assessment.
+This 3-day course begins with a discussion of Organizational Project Management (OPM) and how mature organizations create vision and mission statements linked to strategies, goals, and objectives.
+The class goes on to review change life cycles and will walk through a change readiness assessment.
 Discussions will center on the ways that practitioners can better leverage the change management practices that are inherently embedded within project, program and portfolio management.

 A review of business case development follows.
 Discussion topics include: the estimating process; the role of assumptions and risks; types of benefits; and financial analysis techniques such as ROI, NPV, IRR, etc. A multi-part case study and group exercises will demonstrate key issues and concepts.
 Techniques for creating a balanced and optimized project-portfolio mix will be demonstrated.
 Coursework will include a review of portfolio performance, stakeholder engagement, communications management, and the role of the PMO in validating benefits realization.

 What You Will Learn